 The Howard I. Scott Endowment was established in 1988 and principally funded by testamentary gifts from the estate of Howard I. Scott ’39 as a memorial honoring his parents, Russell Lewis Scott and Bessie Harrison Scott.
 The endowment funds the Howard I. Scott Chairs and Professorships in Management, supporting teaching, scholarly research, and lectures concerned with leadership, innovation, and strategic management in the modern business world.

 The Ruth Everett Sierzega Chair in Linguistics was established by Edward Raymond Sierzega to recognize excellent teaching and scholarship in linguistics and languages.
 The chair was established by Mr. Sierzega to preserve and honor the memory of his wife, Ruth, Class of 1945.

-The Silbermann Family Visiting Professorship in Modern Hebrew Language and Literature was funded by a gift from M. Steven ’78 and Julie Silbermann ’78 P’08 P’12 in support of teaching and research in Judaic Studies.
+The Silbermann Family Professorship in Modern Hebrew Language and Literature was created by gifts from M. Steven and Julie A. Silbermann, both Class of 1978, and parents of Matthew E. Silbermann, Class of 2008, and Karen S. Silbermann, Class of 2012.
+Income from the Fund supports teaching and research in Judaic studies.